Learning to Compare Relation: Semantic Alignment for Few-Shot Learning: Proposed Method

 \subsection{Appearance Stream}

 The appearance stream as shown in Figure \ref{fig:appearance} is retained from the existing few-shot learning work \cite{Compare_CVPR18}.
-Although it was called Relation Network in the original paper, it focused on comparing local appearance similarity between two images, while discarding the relation among the elements inside an image, which is different from our relation stream.
-We keep using this stream for appearance information comparison.
+It replaced non-parametric similarity measure, such as Euclidean distance and cosine similarity, with a network-learned similarity measure.
+Although it was called RelationNet in the original paper, it focused on comparing local appearance similarity between two images, while discarding the relation among the elements inside an image, which is different from our relation stream.
+We keep using this stream for appearance information comparison and using the same criteria to measure the pairwise similarities in other streams for convenience and fairness.

 Let $f_\varphi(x_i)$ and $f_\varphi(x_j)$ denote the feature maps generated by the embedding module with the input of example image $x_i$ and query image $x_j$ respectively.
 To determine whether $x_i$ and $x_j$ are from matching class or not, the appearance stream $g_\phi^s$ predicts a matching score $p_{i,j}^s$ based on the concatenated representation of $f_\varphi(x_i)$ and $f_\varphi(x_j)$.
 The architecture of $g_\phi^s$ is: two convolutional blocks with the same architecture of the first two blocks in $f_\varphi$, followed by $fc \ (8) \to ReLU \to fc \ (1) \to sigmoid$, where the digit in parenthesis indicates the filter numbers.